adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 PCA was performed on standardized energy metrics (shoulder and elbow peak transfer, total transfer, generation, absorption, and net transfer values) to identify underlying patterns of variance.
 The first three principal components were retained for interpretation, and component loadings were visualized to understand variable contributions.

-### Ridge Regression

-Ridge regression was applied to examine multicollinearity effects among energy predictors of pitch velocity.
-Coefficient paths were plotted across regularization parameters (α = 0, 0.1, 1, 10, 100) to demonstrate coefficient shrinkage, with α = 0 approximating ordinary least squares.

-### Variance Inflation Factors (VIF)

-VIFs were calculated for all energy metrics to quantify multicollinearity severity, with VIF > 5 indicating moderate and VIF > 10 indicating high multicollinearity.

 ### Residual Analysis

 Residual plots were generated to explore relationships independent of confounding variables.
 Residuals from univariate regressions were plotted against one another to identify unique variance contributions (e.g., residual valgus torque vs. residual elbow transfer, both after removing pitch velocity effects).

-### Density Estimation

-Bivariate kernel density estimation (Gaussian kernel) was used to visualize joint distributions of key variable pairs.
-Convex hulls were overlaid to delineate data boundaries.
-Envelope curves representing 5th and 95th percentiles within velocity bins were computed using LOESS smoothing to identify minimum and maximum performance boundaries.

 ## Data Management

-All analyses were performed in Python 3.x using pandas (data manipulation), NumPy (numerical operations), SciPy (statistical functions), scikit-learn (machine learning methods), statsmodels (advanced statistics), and Matplotlib/Seaborn (visualization).
+All analyses were performed in Python 3.x using pandas, NumPy, SciPy, scikit-learn, statsmodels, and Matplotlib/Seaborn.
 Data were cached locally after initial database extraction to ensure reproducibility and computational efficiency.

 ## Results